LCC-CIT/CS233JS-CourseMaterials/Labs/Lab03/Lab3Instructions-diceGame.md

 Design and code the dice game of 10,000 (aka Farkle).
 Here are [instructions for playing the game](https://www.dice-play.com/Games/TenThousand.htm).

-Some of the things that will be different from the Bunco game are:
+Some of the things that will be different from the Going to Boston game are:

 - 6 dice instead of 3.